RedLighterr/RedLighterr/README.md

 - 👋 Hi, I’m @RedLighterr
-- 👀 I’m interested in Software Development.
+- 👀 I’m interested in Software Development and Game Development.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently using C# for game development, Php and Javascript for web development.
 - 📫 You can reach me by sending an e-mail to mfurkanyuce5@gmail.com or mail@furkanyuce.site

 <!---